Never Mind 2021

-Never Mind 2021 was a professional wrestling event promoted by CyberFight's sub-brand DDT Pro-Wrestling (DDT).
+Never Mind 2021 in Yoyogi was a professional wrestling event promoted by CyberFight's sub-brand DDT Pro-Wrestling (DDT).
 It took place on December 26, 2021, in Tokyo, Japan, at the Yoyogi National Gymnasium.
 The event aired on CyberAgent's AbemaTV online linear television service and CyberFight's streaming service Wrestle Universe.
 It was the eighteenth event in the Never Mind series.

+Eleven matches were contested at the event, including three on the pre-show, and four of DDT's championships were on the line.
+The main event saw Konosuke Takeshita defeat Yuji Okabayashi to retain the KO-D Openweight Championship.
+Other prominent matches included Disaster Box (Harashima and Naomi Yoshimura) successfully defending the KO-D Tag Team Championship against The Bodyguard and Yuji Hino, and Daisuke Sasaki defeated Masahiro Takanashi to retain the DDT Universal Championship.

 Production

 Background

 Since 2001, DDT began producing their year-end shows under the branch of "Never Mind".
 The events' traditional venue was initially the Korakuen Hall, but during the years, the promotion moved the events to other arenas.
 These events conclude certain feuds and rivalries built during the year.
 Between 2017 and 2021, the Never Mind series were briefly replaced by the DDT Ultimate Party as the promotion's year-closing events.

 Storylines

 The event featured eleven professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.